Frequently Asked Questions

 Quality of our Goldens: Our family of English Cream Goldens has some of the best pedigrees of any breeder in the world.
 Multiple World, International, European and literally dozens of country champions are in our dogs’ pedigrees (Please review their pedigrees on our “Our Dogs” page).
 Our studs are also International & National champions.

 All our adult Goldens are tested for their hips, elbows, eyes and hearts.
 We are OFA, BVA and CERF cleared to breed.
-We also guarantee our pups against these and other health defects with a very friendly 4 year warranty.
+We also guarantee our pups against these and other health defects with a very friendly lifetime warranty.

-Our Goldens were chosen not only for their incredible pedigrees and health clearances, but also for their wonderful temperaments that are exemplary for Golden Retrievers.
+Our Goldens were chosen not only for their incredible pedigrees and health clearances, but also for their wonderful temperaments, which are exemplary of Golden Retrievers.
 They are beautiful, calm and loving!
 If we have a Golden that is aggressive, excessively shy or has any other traits that do not represent the Golden Retriever and our kennel well, we will not breed them.

-We have over 7000 square feet of professional, clean, AKC inspected and certified facilities.
-We have a 2-acre lake built called “Golden Lake” where we can train our pups to swim.
+We have over 19,500 square feet of professional, clean, AKC inspected and certified facilities.
 In every area imaginable, we strive to be the best.